Next film: A Real Pain

-The screening will be at 8:30pm at the Curzon in Wimbledon.
+The screening will be at 8:00pm at the Odeon Wimbledon.

 Click the image above for trailer and more information.

-The screening will be at 8:30pm at the Curzon in Wimbledon.
+The screening will be at 8:00pm at the Odeon Wimbledon.
 Click the image above for trailer and more information.

 Tickets are now on sale for members and non-members.

 All films and speakers subject to availability.
 Film notes provided at each screening.
-Ticket sales are handled through Eventbrite.
+Ticket sales are handled through Ticket Tailor.
 This includes the opportunity to opt in or out of emails about future screenings.

 Sign up for the Wimbledon Film Club mailing list and find out about our upcoming screenings at the Curzon in Wimbledon.